Understanding the employee net promoter score (eNPS)

 Confusingly, this form of eNPS is thought to evaluate employee engagement by some companies, even though other companies think of it as something different altogether.
 Culture Amp's own research suggests it is clearly an indicator of employee engagement, and a useful addition where multiple items are used for valid and reliable measurement.

 In the rest of this article, we’ll explore the connection between employee net promoter scores and employee engagement.

 Simplicity is great – and a single question like the eNPS only takes a few seconds.
 But as mentioned above, eNPS only measures one part of employee engagement, making it a less reliable measure than asking a few extra questions.

 Think about it like this: People can recommend your company as a great place to work, but lack motivation and commitment.
 On the other hand, maybe employees don’t have people in their network who specialize in your field of work, so they don’t recommend it, but they are proud to work there and highly motivated.

 This is why eNPS is a great question to include in an Engagement Index.
 In Culture Amp’s Engagement Index, we simply call it a “recommend” item.

 So yes, we support the use of well-crafted Employee Net Promoter Score questions like these.
-We just don’t recommend it as the only question to ask.
+However, we don’t recommend it as the only question to ask.

-Studies have shown that other single-item measures might be just as good as the Net Promoter Score method.
+Studies have shown that other multiple-item measures might be just as good as the Net Promoter Score method.
 In some cases, similar tools may actually produce better results.

-In general, research shows that well-constructed multiple-item indicators (where you average or sum multiple questions) are more statistically reliable and tend to predict other things more reliably than single-question metrics.
-There are many employee engagement indexes that do just that.
+Research shows that well-constructed multiple-item indicators (where you average or sum multiple questions) are more statistically reliable and tend to predict other things more reliably than single-question metrics.
+Many employee engagement indexes do just that.